-This book was conceived in 2017 as a way to collect all my essays on the history and theory of interactive fiction into one convenient location.
+This book was conceived in 2017 as a way to collect all my essays on the history and theory of interactive fiction (abbreviated as IF in this book) into one convenient location.
 At the time I was a university professor, and hoped to make this an academic publication that would help with the tenure track.